 No matter what your particular technological configuration is, your company needs a network to securely store and share important information across devices and users.
 This system of hardware and software often includes both a cloud computing platform (meaning that you save files to a remote server and access them via the Internet) and more traditional onsite storage tools, such as external hard drives or small business servers.

 Given the complexity of these networks and the valuable information stored there, ensuring their security is paramount.
-At TUCU, we strive to help small business owners succeed by educating them and helping them find innovative solutions to their tech troubles.
+At TUCU, we strive to help small business owners succeed by educating them and helping them find innovative solutions to their tech troubles, and reliable network support services.
 In the following post, we cover small business network security statistics and explain what you can do to prevent your company from becoming just another number on the breach list.

 Small Business Network Security By The Numbers